dkarthe/webjeda-blog/_posts/2016-01-20-how-to-add-share-buttons-to-jekyll.md

 ---
 title: Share bar for Jekyll without using Javascript!
 desc: Reducing the use of JavaScript results in a faster loading speed.
 Here is a guide on how to add a social share bar to Jekyll blogs.
 You can copy paste the code and it should work!
 Many Jekyll themes do not offer a good share bar.
 So I thought of making one for myself!
-keywords: share bar without javascript, jekyll share buttons, share buttons for jekyll blog
+keywords: share bar without javascript, Jekyll share buttons, share buttons for Jekyll blog
 author: sharathdt
 tags: Jekyll SEO
 ---